hausdorff/snapchat-fs/README.md

 Downloading snap file.txt but filename is not unique; downloading as: file.txt-1a55ff534e03d25b5a489da83c2ae32ad9bc70fc6e07df4e7b0e82f028cb531f
 ```

-Snapchat FS supports many other features, such as listing the files
+Snapchat FS supports some other features, such as listing the files
 currently maintained in Snapchat using the Snapchat FS utility:

 ```